List of Marvel Comics characters: T: Tuck

 Tuck is a character appearing in British comics published by Marvel UK and American comic books published by Marvel Comics.
 The character was created by Dan Abnett and Liam Sharp, and first appeared in Death's Head II #3 (May 1992).

-Tuck is a Replicated Organic, an artificial human created on a planet called Lionheart.
+Tuck is a Replicated Organic, an artificial human created on the planet Lionheart.
 She was illegally created by a "tissue broker", who, fearing the authorities (all higher technology is forbidden), sold her to a brothel.
 She escaped and eventually joined Death's Head and his group of outlaws, and accompanies him on his complex travels through time and alternate universes.

 During an unspecified time, she is intentionally infected by a (eventually harmless) strain of the "plague perfection" – a synthetic virus designed to target only replicated humans and cyborgs.
 The search produced nothing, as there is no cure.

 Tuck is a synthetic human, designed to be slightly superior to a normal human in physical abilities.
 She is skilled in stealth and combat using medieval weapons.
 At one point, she gains a powerful cosmic artifact called the 'Sapphire Lotus', which boosts her strength and durability to many times greater than normal and grants her the ability to generate large amounts of energy.
 She later loses all but a small shard of this artifact, which still boosts her strength fivefold and increases her athletic abilities and healing rate.

 Tula

-Tula is a character appearing in American comic books published by Marvel Comics.

 Tula was the pet black panther of Nazi scientist Doctor Agony.
-Doctor Agony experimented on ways to make living creatures immune to pain.
-Due to a tactic by Captain America that involved turning on the lights, Tula and Doctor Agony accidentally ended up in a mutual kill.
+Agony experimented on ways to make living creatures immune to pain.
+Due to being manipulated by Captain America, Tula and Agony end up killing each other.

 Tumult

-Tumult is the name of several characters appearing in American comic books published by Marvel Comics.
+Tumult is the name of two characters appearing in American comic books published by Marvel Comics.